 See Back up KV Store for instructions on how to back up the KV Store on the search head.

 Search head pooling is not supported with Splunk Enterprise Security.

 Upgrading Enterprise Security deployed on a search head cluster is a multi-step process.
 The recommended procedure is detailed in Upgrading ES on a search head cluster in this manual.

 Using the Enterprise Security installer

-Splunk Enterprise Security supports upgrading from Enterprise Security 3.0 or later.
+Splunk Enterprise Security supports upgrading from Enterprise Security 4.0 or later.
+To upgrade from earlier versions, perform intermediary upgrades.
 Performing a full backup of the search head is recommended as the upgrade process will not backup the existing installation before upgrading.

 - The upgrade of Enterprise Security on a search head will not complete if apps or add-ons included in the ES package are managed by a deployment server.
 Before beginning an ES upgrade, remove the

 deploymentclient.confcontaining references to the deployment server and restart Splunk services.

 - The upgrade process will overwrite all prior or current versions of apps and add-ons, and it will inherit any configuration changes and files saved in the app

 /local/data/ui/nav/default.xml.oldso that local overrides do not hide newly delivered content in the navigation menu.